automl/CARP-S/README.md

 The overall benchmarking system works as follows:

 We have three different containers wrapping different functionality and a shell script controlling these containers.
-The `Runner (HydraInitializer)` container is responsible for pulling a PyExperimenter experiment from the database and writing files to the disk which are required to initialize the `Optimizer` and the `Benchmark` container.
+The `HydraInitializer` container is responsible for constructing the Hydra configuration, which is required to initialize the `Optimizer` and the `Benchmark` container.
 The `Benchmark` container wraps the actual benchmark to be run and provides two main functionalities via a web service.
 First, it allows to get the search space associated with the benchmark.
 Second, it answers requests providing a configuration to be evaluated with the corresponding evaluation result.